 Who should pursue a DMin degree?

 What's the process like?

-- Classes are eight, one-week seminars on campus
+- 34 semester hours; nine one-week seminars on campus and a thesis.

-- Thesis is written after identifying a ministry need, and developing and implementing a plan to address it
+- Thesis addresses a real ministry need, developing and implementing a strategy to address it.

 Entrance requirements for the DMin

 - Master of Divinity degree or its equivalent

 - Three years of ministry subsequent to first graduate theological degree